JoshuaAdams7/JoshuaAdams7.github.io/az500/network_security_groups/network_security_groups.md

 ![IIS Server 7](./iis_server_7.png)

 * Reopen the Add roles and features menu.
-* Repeat the above steps up to the Server Roles screen./
+* Repeat the above steps up to the Server Roles screen.
 * Select the IIS 6 Management Compatibility checkbox.
 * Click Next through the screens and eventually click on Install on the Confirmation screen.